Pollution Prevention and Resource Recycling

 Air Public water Soil Land Total emissions Sewage Misc.
 Total transfer

-• Note: Chemical substances of which less than 100 kg is handled are omitted as the amounts are negligible.
+• * Chemical substances of which less than 100 kg is handled are omitted as the amounts are negligible.

 Compliance with European harmful substance regulations

-The entire Daifuku Group focuses on the European REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) regulations,* and goes to great lengths to visualize and remove any harmful chemicals in its products.
+The entire Daifuku Group focuses on the European REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) regulations* and goes to great lengths to visualize and remove any harmful chemicals in our products.
 The Group continues to offer environmentally friendly products through implementation of Green Procurement Guidelines by looking at its entire supply chain.

 • * Companies must register and evaluate the safety of chemical substances contained in the products they manufacture and sell in Europe.